 ExpressVPN’s calling card is its speed.
-With over 2,000 servers in 60+ countries, it has one of the broadest server networks in the industry.
+With over 3,000+ servers in 94 countries worldwide, it has one of the broadest server networks in the industry.
 This means that speeds are high, latencies – low, and the number of IPs you can access – virtually unlimited.
 Moreover, the software is lightweight and easy to install.
 The ExpressVPN automatically recognizes the device you use and suggest the apps you need, and installation takes minutes.
 Speed and bandwidth are both unlimited, meaning you can use the VPN to your heart’s content without ever having to worry about running out.
 All of these advantages are useful for when you’re using a messenger, because they allow you to voice call, video call and send content seamlessly.

 In addition to these features, ExpressVPN is extremely secure.
 It offers all of the commonly used encryption protocols, including OpenVPN’s UDP and TCP and censorship-busting SSTP.
 There’s a built-in DNS leak test that helps you make sure your ISP (and government) can’t see what you’re doing while you’re using the VPN.
 The no-logging policy is one of the toughest in the business, with absolutely no logs of traffic, DNS requests, IP addresses or browsing histories.
 Last but not least, the service protects you even when your VPN connection drops through a kill switch: a feature that drops your outgoing and incoming messages if you disconnect.